 Curt currently serves as Artistic Director for First Coast Opera in St. Augustine, Florida, and is an active freelance producer and conductor of opera and music performances throughout the United States.
 He has collaborated with hundreds of directors, conductors, designers, singers, musicians, and technicians to create compelling operatic storytelling that celebrates artistry and moves audiences.As the second-longest serving General Director for Opera Saratoga, Curt guided the company's rebranding from the Lake George Opera Festival, expanded its longstanding Young Artist Programs, produced 22 new summer festival productions, including the professional premiere of Ned Rorem’s Our Town, produced and directed an annual children’s opera tour, and planned and led numerous other year-round programs and events.He formerly served as General Director of Sorg Opera in Middletown, Ohio, and Whitewater Opera in Richmond, Indiana.

 Curt’s love for music began early.His father, Charlie Tucker, played mellophone with the Stan Kenton Orchestra in the early 1960s before training thousands of young musicians as a high school band director.Curt followed his father to the podium, and has led productions and concerts for Opera Memphis, Cincinnati Opera, Opera Saratoga, Syracuse Opera, Mobile Opera, Wichita Grand Opera, Fresno Grand Opera, Sorg Opera, Whitewater Opera, University of North Florida Opera Theater, Alabama School of the Arts at University of Mobile, the Gilbert and Sullivan Society of San Jose, Woodminster Amphitheatre, the Resonanz Festival, San Francisco Chamber Singers, Masterworks Chorale of Middletown, and Middletown Civic Chorus.He has held choral conducting positions at the Florida School of the Arts, University of Northern Colorado and Miami University Middletown, as well as Berkeley Opera.In 2011, he paced the world premiere of Michael Ching’s A Midsummer Night’s Dreamopera a capella, as well as a studio recording of the work released by Albany Records.
-He is currently Adjunct Professor in the Music Theater Division of the Florida School of the Arts, where he leads FloTunes, an a capella vocal ensemble, and is a member of the voice faculty.
+He is currently Adjunct Professor in the Music Theater Division of the Florida School of the Arts at St. John's River State College.